prashant-ramcharan/courgette-jvm/README.md

     * _reportportal: Allows the test results to be published to [Report Portal](https://reportportal.io/) at the end of the test run._
     * _extentreports: Creates an interactive report based on the [Extent Framework](http://extentreports.com/)_
+    * _mobile-device-allocator: Allows Courgette to track and allocate devices for mobile tests._

 * **environmentInfo** : Additional environment information that is displayed in the Courgette html report.
     * _Each grouping must be separated by a `;` character and adhere to the following format:  `key1=value1; key2=value2`._